 Will there be children on retreat?

-No, this is an adult retreat focussed on quiet and rest.
+No, this is an adult retreat centre with a focus on quiet and rest.

 Do all the bedrooms have en-suite bathrooms?

-No. Two rooms share a large bathroom.
+No. Two of the rooms share a large bathroom.
 The other three rooms are en-suite.

 I struggle with stairs.
 Can I stay downstairs?